This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How To Choose A Hearing Aid

-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

 How to choose a hearing aid:

-- Behind the ear: A small plastic case rests behind your ear.
+- Choose the right fit.
+You may need a hearing aid that rests behind your ear.
 It is connected by a tube to a molded plastic piece that fits inside your ear.
 This hearing aid has larger controls and dials.
 You may need a hearing aid that fits just inside your ear.
 These fit securely but may be easy to see.
 Hearing aids that fit in your ear canal are hidden and hard to see.
 Ask which hearing aid is best for you.

-- Change the batteries as needed: Batteries may need to be changed every 1 to 2 weeks.
+- Change the batteries as needed.
+Batteries may need to be changed every 1 to 2 weeks.

 Ways to hear better:

-Contact your primary healthcare provider or audiologist if:
+Contact your PHP or audiologist if:

 - You still have problems hearing even when you use your hearing aids.

 - You have questions or concerns about your condition or care.

 © 2015 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.